logaretm/villus/docs/content/guide/subscriptions.md

 });
 ```

-Once you've setup the `handleSubscriptions` plugin, you can now use the `useSubscription` function or the `Subscription`.
+Once you've setup the `handleSubscriptions` plugin, you can now use the `useSubscription` function.

 <doc-tip>